shanecelis/push-forth-dotnet/README.md

 Push-forth
 ==========

-Push-forth is a light-weight, strongly-typed, stack-based genetic programming language designed by Maaren Keijzer and detailed in his [2013 paper](https://www.lri.fr/~hansen/proceedings/2013/GECCO/companion/p1635.pdf).
+Push-forth is a light-weight, strongly-typed, stack-based genetic programming language designed by Maarten Keijzer and detailed in his [2013 paper](https://www.lri.fr/~hansen/proceedings/2013/GECCO/companion/p1635.pdf).
 This project is an implementation of a push-forth interpreter and a compiler for .NET by Shane Celis.

 Overview
 --------